AlkalineGarrett/aiddgen/KNOWLEDGE_PROGRESS_SCHEMA.md

   - **id**: A unique identifier for the knowledge bit.
 See ID Assignment Rules section for format details.
   - **text**: A string representing the testable knowledge that the user should understand about this domain.
   - **nextReviewDate**: An ISO 8601 date string (YYYY-MM-DD) or `null` indicating when the user should be asked about this specific knowledge bit again to test their knowledge retention. `null` means no review is scheduled.
+  - **derivedFrom**: (Optional) An array of knowledge bit IDs that this knowledge bit was derived from.
+This field is used when a general principle or cross-cutting concept is identified across multiple specific knowledge bits.
+The derived knowledge bit captures the general pattern, while the `derivedFrom` field tracks which specific knowledge bits contributed to this generalization.
+See [Derived Knowledge Bits Examples](./DERIVED_KNOWLEDGE_EXAMPLES.md) for detailed examples of good and bad derived knowledge bits.
+  - **specialType**: (Optional) A string indicating a special type of knowledge bit.
+Currently supported value is `"derived"`, which must be present when the `derivedFrom` field is present.
+This field helps identify knowledge bits that were derived from other knowledge bits.

 - **fileSegments**: An array of file segments that apply to this node.
 Each file segment contains:
   - **filename**: The path to the file relative to the project root